Benjamin Fondane & Paul Celan: Literature & Tragedy

 Join us in honoring two essential authors, victims of prejudice and violence, whose works continue to challenge, unsettle, and illuminate our understanding of history and humanity.

-Dr. EVAN PARKS is the Director of Education for The Bronfman Fellowship.
-Evan’s research treats modern European literature and culture, especially the entanglement of German and Jewish intellectual traditions.
-He is also interested in correspondences between Jewish diaspora writers and Hebrew literature.
-Evan is a Visiting Scholar at NYU’s Center for the Humanities, and is currently completing a book that explores tensions between the post-Shoah poet Paul Celan and his philosophical readers, especially Hans-Georg Gadamer, Theodor W. Adorno, and Jacques Derrida.
+Dr. EVAN PARKS is a scholar of modern European and Jewish literature and Director of Education for The Bronfman Fellowship.
+His research treats the entanglement of German and Jewish intellectual traditions; his forthcoming book, Missed Encounters: Paul Celan at the Edge of Philosophy, explores tensions between the post-Shoah poet Paul Celan and his philosophical readers, including Hans-Georg Gadamer, Theodor W. Adorno, and Jacques Derrida.
 As an educator, Evan is interested in the intersection of liberal education and Jewish learning.
-He taught at Columbia University’s Department of Germanic Languages and Core Curriculum, where he was a finalist for the University’s highest teaching honor, the Presidential Award for Outstanding Teaching.
-Evan served as Faculty for the Bronfman Fellowship for four years (2019, 2021, 2023, and 2024).
+He has taught at Columbia University’s Department of Germanic Languages, Columbia University’s Core Curriculum, and serves as Faculty for the Bronfman Fellowship.
 Evan received his Ph.D. in German and Comparative Literature from Columbia University and holds a B.A. in European Cultural Studies from Brandeis University.
 He was a 2020-21 Fellow with the Leo Baeck Institute London.
-Originally from Atlanta, Georgia, Evan was a Bronfman Fellow in 2005.
-He lives in Manhattan with his partner Eliana and daughter Selah.